7 Ways to Make New Year's Resolutions That Actually Work for 2022Nov 2, 2021

 You want to feel excited about not only reaching your goal but also the process of working toward it.

 4. Be Less Specific

 Usually it’s best to set SMART goals (that is, ones that are specific, measurable, achievable, relevant, and time-based).
-But the unpredictability of 2020 “made it clear that we have to be flexible,” says Eckler.
+But sometimes “we have to be flexible,” says Eckler.
 “So set something that leaves room to adjust.”
 Instead of “lift weights or do HIIT three days a week,” you might try “do some kind of physical activity three days a week.”
-Rather than “meditate for 20 minutes each day,” maybe your resolution is “meditate each day for 14 days.”
+Rather than “meditate for 20 minutes each day,” maybe your resolution “meditate each day for 14 days.”